asamy/ksm/README.md

 `git format-patch HEAD~X`

-Where X is the number of commits (patches) to create, can be ommitted if 1 commit only, e.g.:
+Where X is the number of commits to create patches from, can be ommitted to take HEAD  commit only, e.g.:

 `git format-patch HEAD~`

-You can then use the patch file(s) as an attachment and e-mail them manually, or you can use git SMTP with `git send-email` to do it for you.
+You can then use the patch file(s) as an attachment and e-mail them manually, or you can use `git send-email` to do it for you.

 ##### Using pull requests